vncntprvst/dataset-manager/readme.md

 With those definitions in place, the app generates a session-oriented spreadsheet template (one row per recording session) for you to complete.

+### Integration with BrainSTEM

+This application is designed to integrate seamlessly with the BrainSTEM platform, allowing for efficient data management and analysis.
+Users can easily import their notes and metadata from BrainSTEM during the data conversion process, ensuring that all relevant information is accurately captured and organized.

 ### Installation
 * Clone this repository.
     `git clone https://github.com/vncntprvst/dataset-manager.git`